 Dwell Time and the Dynamic of the Waiting Room

 The average dwell time in a GP or Health Centre Waiting Room is estimated to be over 20 minutes.
-During this time the INFORM Brochure Displays, Poster Displays, and Flourish Magazine are all highly visible.
+During this time the INFORM Digital Displays, Brochure Displays, and Poster Displays are all highly visible.